NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/https-certificates.rst

 instead indicate the reason for the failure.

-Once you press a key to continue you will be returned to the start of the HTTPS Certificatess wizard page.
+Once you press a key to continue you will be returned to the start of the HTTPS Certificates wizard page.
 The wizard will verify if it now has a certificate for the domain and if so will give you the option to ``USE`` it:

 .. figure:: img/https-certificates-found.png